VUnit/vunit/docs/com/user_guide.rst

   find("actor name", enable_deferred_creation => false);

-If the actor isn't found the function returns ``null_actor_c`` so to make this work you must make sure that the ``find`` function is called after ``new_actor``, for example by adding an initial delay before making the call.
+If the actor isn't found the function returns ``null_actor`` so to make this work you must make sure that the ``find`` function is called after ``new_actor``, for example by adding an initial delay before making the call.

 Another approach is to make sure that there are no deferred creations pending a short delay into the simulation, before